Skip to main content

 Unsatisfactory business relationship

-This typically means that either you have an unpaid balance or the current carrier charges a port-away fee.
-To resolve this rejection you must pay the outstanding balance or fee to your current carrier.
-Once this is resolved, please contact Plivo support and we’ll resubmit the port request.
+In this scenario, you either have an unpaid balance or the carrier charges port-away fee.
+To resolve this rejection, pay the outstanding balance or fee to your current carrier.
+Once this is resolved, please create a new port request.

-The information you submitted on your LOA is different from what’s on file with your current carrier in their CSR.
+The information you submitted in your Letter of Authorization ( LOA) is different from what’s on file with your current carrier in their Customer Service Record (CSR).
 The information on the LOA — particularly the authorized user, service address, and ZIP code — should exactly match the information on the CSR.

-• If the LOA was incorrect, contact Plivo support to share the new LOA.
+• If the LOA was incorrect, please share a new LOA on the same port request.

-• If the information on the CSR from your current carrier is incorrect, contact the carrier to get it corrected.
-Once the carrier confirms that the correction on their end is complete, contact Plivo support to resubmit the port request.
+• If the information on the CSR from your current carrier is incorrect, contact the carrier to get it changed.
+Once the carrier confirms that the correction on their end is complete, create a new port request.

 Number is inactive

 Your numbers must be in service with the losing carrier.
-To resolve this rejection, contact the losing carrier and reinstate the number.
-Once the number is reactivated, contact Plivo support to resubmit the port request.
+To resolve this rejection, contact the losing carrier to reinstate the number.
+Create a new port request once the number is reactivated.

 Unauthorized contact or signature

-This means that the person authorized to make changes on the account is not the person who signed the LOA.
-To resolve this rejection, contact the carrier to update the person authorized to make changes on the account.
-Once they update your information, contact Plivo support to resubmit the port request.
+The person who is authorized to make changes to the account is not the person who signed the LOA.
+To resolve this rejection, contact the carrier to update the person authorized to make changes to the account.
+Please share a new LOA on the same port request once the carrier updates your information.

 Wrong wireless account PIN

 You must submit a PIN to port wireless numbers.
 This issue applies when the PIN provided for a wireless phone number doesn‘t match the one on file with your current carrier.
 Contact the carrier to obtain the PIN they have on file.
-Once you have the correct PIN number, contact Plivo support to resubmit the port request.
+Once you have the correct PIN, update the same port order with the new PIN.

 Incorrect or missing account number

-Contact your losing carrier to obtain the account number they have on file.
-Once you have this information, contact Plivo support to resubmit the port request.
+Contact your losing carrier to get the account number they have on file.
+Once you have this information, update the same port order with the correct account number.

 Number is unportable

 Plivo supports porting only in the US and Canada.
-There’s nothing you can do to resolve this rejection, but there are alternatives: You can rent a new Plivo number and/or forward calls from your current number to a Plivo number.
+There’s nothing you can do to resolve this rejection, but there are alternative solutions.
+You can rent a new Plivo number and/or forward calls from your current number to a Plivo number.

 Resold account

 The account is managed by a reseller rather than a carrier.
-To resolve this rejection, contact your reseller and request a CSR along with detailed directions on how to port the number away.
+To resolve this rejection, contact your reseller and request a CSR along with detailed directions on how to port the number.

 Pending service request